diya-git/tech-savy/README.md

 ## Team Contributions
 - Diya Nazeer:Created the Loader page, and its css, enabled scroll for the lost item form, Functionalities to display a post
-- Anakha S: Integrated PHP to enable user authentication to delete a post ,delete post, Javascript,
+- Anakha S: Integrated PHP to enable user authentication to delete a post ,delete post, Javascript, CSS
 - Anjana Satheesh: Lost item form alignment, display post, Enabled submission functionality on the website

 ---